Prevent Child Abuse: What to Report and Where to Get Help – Includes CPS Michigan Phone Number

 3. Listen to the Little Voice in Your Head

-My husband and I talk to our kids about this all the time.
-We tell that them that “if something makes you uncomfortable, get yourself out of that situation right away.”
+Talk to our kids about this often.
+Teach them that “if something makes you uncomfortable, get yourself out of that situation right away.”

-Many of you probably saw this article floating around recently; this is a great strategy for parents to use with older kids.
+This article about giving your kids a way out is a great strategy for parents to use with older kids.

 4. Help Kids Identify Safe Adults

-The Children’s Assessment Center of Kent County is your resource if you suspect child abuse.
-If your child has had a significant change in behavior and/or has exhibited sexualized behavior and you do not know why, the Child Assessment Center can do a behavior assessment to help determine where the behavior is coming from.
+The Children’s Advocacy Center of Kent County is your resource if you suspect child abuse.
+If your child has had a significant change in behavior and/or has exhibited sexualized behavior and you do not know why, the Children’s Advocacy Center can do a behavior assessment to help determine where the behavior is coming from.

 They can also help if you are wondering if your child is displaying age appropriate behavior or are wondering what age appropriate behavior looks like.